 During the spring of 2018, I am focusing on designing and constructing the wooden structure, including the patterns that will be engraved in the wooden frames.
 The structure is schedule to be finished in April 2018.
 After that, I will be focusing entirely on the most complex and innovative part of the project, telling my story through the integration of multifaceted video with the physical and three-dimensional structure of the dome.
 My goal is to film at the end of the semester and the beginning of summer.

 The video installation is scheduled to open in October 2018 at the Rubenstein Arts Center at Duke University.
 The installation is part of a small experimental exhibition about migration in and around Europe, which will be held at the Nasher Museum from September 2018 to January 2019.
 The exhibition is organized by In Transit, a working group that relies on art to provide context to the ongoing global refugee crisis.
 The exhibition focusses on two major zones of migration: Northern Europe, from the region around Calais, Flanders and the Low countries, and Southern Europe, from Islamic Spain to the African Maghreb.
 The viewers will discover early modern works of art alongside contemporary creations.

-Cornered would not be possible with the support of the Duke Africa Initiative, Duke Arts, the Josiah Charles Trent Memorial Foundation, the Art, Art History & Visual Studies department at Duke, and the Puffin Foundation.
+Cornered would not be possible with the support of the Duke Africa Initiative, Duke Arts, the Josiah Charles Trent Memorial Foundation, the Arts & Sciences Council, the Art, Art History & Visual Studies department at Duke, the Arts & Sciences Council and the Puffin Foundation.